hytech-racing/.github/profile/README.md

 Suppose you sell a product using the RasPi GPIO connector.<p />

 How does your customer control the attached hardware?<p />

+For a RasPi relay board
 </td>
 <td>
 Suppose you sell a product using the RasPi GPIO connector.<p />

 How does your customer control the attached hardware?<p />

+For a RasPi relay board
 </td>
 </tr></tbody></table>